SheriffKoder/Course--phase-4--NextJS-DBA/Readme.md

 - Import Images as variables
 - Styling using the module.css files
 - Link and Image Next.js elements
+- **Action: Work on the image-slideshow, community, meals components**
+- @components/images/image-slideshow component add code
+- @app/community page add content
+- @app/meals page add content
+- React server and client components
+- Use the code that uses client side code into separate components
+- Use usePathname hook to determine current urls to activate buttons
+- **Action: Create/fetch from a sql-lite database**
+- Work with sql-lite database from 'initdb.js' to create a database file 'meals.db'
+- Fetch data using @lib/meals.js using async on the @app/meals page
+- Loading.js UI and Suspense

 ## **Algorithms and Data Structures**